T20X/notes/low latency/lock-free.md

 This shows that happens-before is not transitive in C++11. **IMPORTANT--------------->** But if you ignore "consume" opratoins that it is transitive.

+## "Modification order"

+All modifications to a particular atomic object M occur in some particular total order, called the modification order of M.
+[Note 3: There is a separate order for each atomic object.
+There is no requirement that these can be combined into a single total order for all objects.
+In general this will be impossible since different threads can observe modifications to different objects in inconsistent orders. — end note]

+## "release sequence"

+A release sequence headed by a release operation A on an atomic object M is a maximal contiguous sub-sequence of side effects in the modification order of M, where the first operation is A, and every subsequent operation is an atomic read-modify-write operation

 ## "visible side effect"

 A visible side effect A on a scalar object or bit-field M with respect to a value computation B of M satisfies the conditions: